balamanoharb/balamanoharb.github.io/_posts/2023-10-17-01-javascript-data-types-pass-by-value-vs-reference.md

 ---
-title: "Pass By Value and Pass By Reference in JavaScript"
+layout: "post"
-date: "2019-01-19T12:10:32.848Z"
+title: "Data Types and Pass By Value vs Reference in JavaScript"
-category: "tech"
+date: "2023-10-17 21:40:16 +0530"
-tags:
+permalink: "data-types-and-pass-by-value-vs-pass-by-reference-in-javascript"
-  - javascript
+tags: javascript
 ---

 To understanding how passing around arguments into functions work in javascript, we should first understand the types of data and how they are stored in javascript.

 ## Data Types in JavaScript

-Javascript is an **untyped** language (i.e) no typed declaration for variable.
+Javascript is an **untyped** or rather **dynamically typed** language (i.e) no typed declaration for variable.
 This means that a variable can store any type of data.
 This is often misunderstood as no data type in javascript.

 With the latest ECMAScript standard there are seven data types in javascript.